 Keep Making an Effort

 It can be tempting to spend all of your time in your PJs.
 But this can be a mistake.
 The odd PJ day won’t hurt but the rest of the time, have a shower, get dressed, and keep making at least a bit of an effort.
+While you’re at it, have a little fun also.
+Get together with some friends and play some pranks on people for old times sake.
+For starters, get you a nice funny soundboard as it would be a nice investment.

 Write a List of Big Jobs Around the House